What are the requirements for admission?

 Application portal opens: August 1

-Last day to accept admission offer for fall: April 15
+Last day to accept admission offer: April 15

 How will my application be evaluated?